-Students are required to complete four (4) hours of live continuing medical education during the academic year.
+Students must complete two (2) hours of live continuing medical education during the academic year.
 Students are encouraged to attend in-person local and state events through which networking is possible.
 Live conference events, Grand Rounds, Tumor Board, FSUCOM faculty development and medical society meetings are also acceptable.
 These live CME events, whether in-person or via videoconference, must qualify for AMA category 1 credit.
 Students are advised that on-demand lectures and modules (including CITI training and IHI modules) do NOT fulfill this requirement.
-Detailed instructions with screen shots are posted to the AY2022-23 MD Clerkship Org Site Doctoring 3 page under the "CME Submission Instructions and Form" heading.
+Detailed instructions with screen shots are posted to the Canvas M.D.
+Clerkships AY2023-2024 Doctoring 3 page under the "CME Submission Instructions and Form" heading.